milosh86/hono-newsletter/README.md

 1. Run `npm run deploy` to deploy the application to the Cloudflare Workers
 2. Run the database migrations in the production environment
 3. Set up the environment variables and secrets in the Cloudflare Workers dashboard

+### Gradual updates

+To gradually deploy new versions, you can route only a part of the traffic to the new version of the application during the transition period!

+See the [Cloudflare Workers documentation](https://developers.cloudflare.com/workers/configuration/versions-and-deployments/gradual-deployments/) for more information.

+- Create new version of the worker
+  - `npx wrangler versions upload`
+  - Don't forget to set new env variables and secrets if needed
+- Create a new deployment that splits traffic between two versions of the Worker
+  - `npx wrangler versions deploy`
+- Monitor the new version and gradually increase the traffic to it

 ## External services
 - Postgres database